harrisonp1223/harrisonp1223/README.md

 Salesforce tasked us, a group of four MS Business Analytics students to solve this problem: They have hired many employees during covid that are scattered across the country, not necessarily near their 10 Salesforce headquarters.
 Our job was to build an analytical tool that takes an input of employee locations and recommend the optimal headquarters location for that group of employees to congregate at in terms of travel cost and travel time (Salesforce pays for the employees' travel costs and time).

-As a group we tackled this issue using Python and R to collect data, clean it, wrange it, and summarize it.
+As a group we tackled this issue using Python and R to collect data, clean it, wrangle it, and summarize it.
 In addition, we used Tableau to create visualizations and to be used as a dashboard for Salesforce to interact with (Tableau being the end user tool with inputs and an output recommendation).
-Additionally we used Dijkstra's Algorithm to find the optimal Salesforce Headquarters locations for employees to congregate at.
+Additionally, we used Dijkstra's Algorithm to find the optimal Salesforce Headquarters locations for employees to congregate at.

 Unfortunately, I'm unable to share the final deliverables because they involve confidential Salesforce data & information.